akeneo/pim-docs/migrate_pim/index.rst

 How to upgrade to a major version?
 ----------------------------------

-We release a major version each year, these new major version brings new features and larger changes to answer clients growing needs.
+We release a major version each year, these new major versions bring new features and larger changes to answer clients growing needs.

 To migrate from 1.7 to 2.0, we recommend the use of our brand new migration tool `Transporteo`_.